 Recognizing that research papers create much confusion and anxiety, there are sample outlines and topics provided.
 There will be a scheduled class day devoted to writing your research paper.
 One part of the class will be a Crumb Library visit to (re)acquaint yourself with resources and how to access them.
 The other part of the class will involve a guest speaker, Dr. Jennifer Mitchell from English and Communications, who will speak to you about citations, bibs, form and content.
-We will try to schedule both of these in Crumb Library on the same day, TBA
+Library Day will be held in Crumb Library-LTEC Classroom Thursday September 27,